 Appendix 1: Declaration of Interest Form

+l,

-a member of the Wiltshire Pension Fund Local Pension Board (the "Board") give notice that I, and to the best of my knowledge my spouse, civil partner, person with whom I live as husband or wife, or person with whom I live with as a civil partner have the following Relevant Interests as defined in the Committee's conflict of interest policy guidelines (Please state none where appropriate)
+the bes ber of the Wiltshire Pension Fund Local Pension Board (the "Board") give notice that I, and to st of my knowledge my spouse, civil partner, person with whom I live as husband or wife, son with whom I live with as a civil partner have the following Relevant Interests as defined Committee's conflict of interest policy guidelines (Please state none where appropriate)

-1. Employment, office, trade, profession or vocation

-You should disclose any employment, office (e.g. director or trustee), trade, profession or vocation carried on whether or not for profit or gain, including the name and address of the employer/appointor.
+1. Employment, office, trade, profession or vocation You should disclose any employment, office (e.g. director or trustee), trade, profession or vocation carried on whether or not for profit or gain, including the name and address of the employer/appointor.

-2. Contracts
+Member

+Spouse/Civil Partner/Cohabitee

-You should detail any current contract under which goods or services are to be provided or works are to be executed and where any other party to the contract may be affected by the work of the Board.
+2. Contracts You should detail any current contract under which goods or services are to be provided or works are to be executed and where any other party to the contract may be affected by the work of the Board.

+Member

+Spouse/Civil Partner/Cohabitee